Faith & the Common Good is continually creating guides and toolkits for use by faith communities. Scroll down for a variety of resources.

 - Greening our homes, gardens, workplaces, and transportation methods.

-Order the Green Guide ($4 each)
+Order the Green Guide ($4 for first copy, $1 for each additional copy)

 A Guide to Developing a ‘Green Team’ in Your Faith Community